 Residential or Outpatient Treatment?

 There are a lot of questions a user needs to ask themselves before they select the right treatment center based on their needs.
 However, one of the biggest—and often the first—questions to ask is whether they want residential or outpatient treatment for alcoholism.

 Residential treatment is where the patient lives at the facility throughout all or part of the rehabilitation process, making them a resident of the alcohol rehab centers.
-This ensures the patient has full access to all the benefits of the center at all times.
+This ensures the patient has full access to all the benefits of the center, including the prescription medications for alcoholism treatment, at all times.
 In some cases, residential treatment is needed in alcohol use disorder recovery because the physical dependence is so severe that the withdrawal process could result in death.
 Residential rehab for alcoholics can last as little as a few weeks or as long as 12 months.